wariorx/aws-certified-developer-associate-notes/05_Compute_EC2.md

    * Applicatiosn being developed or tested in EC2 for the first time
   2. **Spot instance**: When flexible start and end times are an option, spot instances can be used for up to 90% off the on-demand price (they make use of any spare resources on the AWS servers but as such could be terminated at any time)
     * Applciations with flexible start and end times
-    * Applicatiosn taht are only feasible at low compute prices
+    * Applicatiosn that are only feasible at low compute prices
     * Uses with fault-tolerant and stateless workloads
   3. **Saving Plans**: Flexible pricing models that offers low usage prices for 1 or 3 year term commitment to consistent usage.
 Applied to EC2, Lambda, and Fargate and provide up to 72% savings.
 Great for workloads with predicateble and consistent usage such as :
    * Users who want to use different isntance types and solutions acccross different locations